 Getting rhinoplasty, whether for cosmetic or functional reasons, can be a costly procedure.
 However, there are times when your health insurance will cover the cost of your nose job, at least to an extent.

-If your nose has been fractured or broken and you need to have it operated on, then you will likely receive the okay from a surgical specialist who will notate your rhinoplasty surgery as covered by insurance.
+Nose fractures range widely in severity, and some people may not even be aware they’ve broken their nose if it’s a mild fracture.
+On the other hand, if your nose has been fractured and you need to have it operated on, then you will likely receive the okay from a surgical specialist who will notate your rhinoplasty surgery as covered by insurance.

 There are a number of other conditions that are covered by health insurance, including nasal valve stenosis, a deviated septum, and an enlarged turbinate — all of which must be diagnosed by a surgical specialist.
 These are considered conditions that require surgical rhinoplasty to improve the functioning of the nose and nasal passageways.